Ixrec/OuterWildsArchipelagoRandomizer/CONTRIBUTING.md

 ## Contribution Policy

-Genearally speaking, contributions are welcome.
-But since there's always the possibility I'd end up rejecting a change, please talk to me if you're unsure before investing significant effort.
+Contributions are welcome.
+But randomizers do involve a lot of interdependent parts, so there's always the possibility I'd have to reject a change that doesn't fit well with the rest of the project, so if you're not sure please talk to me about your change before investing significant effort.

 ### Bugfixes